KarmaCoordinates/karma/.static/karma_coordinates_summary.md

 <h3>What is Karma Coordinates?</h3>
   <p>
     {{logo}}
-    Clarity breeds true knowledge, true knowledge guides right decisions, and right decisions shape success!
-Karma Coordinates is an app for enhancing <strong>clarity of thinking</strong> through AI-based reflective journaling.
+    Clarity yields true knowledge, true knowledge leads to right decisions, and right decisions shape success!
+Karma Coordinates is an app for enhancing clarity of thinking through AI-based <strong>reflective journaling</strong>.
 The Karma Coordinates—the "Lives to Moksha" metric—serves as an index to track progress.
-By focusing on developing clarity and using Karma Coordinates as a guide, individuals can improve decision-making, foster personal growth, and achieve success in life!
+Within just a few days of using Karma Coordinates, you'll begin to see your path to success manifest!
   </p>

 <h3>How does it work?</h3>